NOTE: We can only place foster dogs within a 200 mile radius of our facility.

 • Post-Traumatic Stress Disorder (PTSD)

 If you are interested in becoming an Adult Dog Fosterer, please read our frequently asked questions below and complete the Adult Dog Foster Application.
-If you need further information prior to submitting an application, please contact: Pamela Standing at 701-685-2242.
+If you need further information prior to submitting an application, please contact our Training Department at (701) 685-5005.

 How do I become a Volunteer Fosterer?